oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 cd('/Clusters/%s' % cluster_name)
 set('WeblogicPluginEnabled',true)
 ```
-### 2. Update the Ingress resource with customRequestHeaders value.
+### 2. Update the ingress resource with customRequestHeaders value
-Replace the string 'weblogic-domain' with namespace of the WebLogic domain, the string 'domain1' with domain UID and the string 'adminserver' with name of the Administration server in the WebLogic domain.
+Replace the string `weblogic-domain` with namespace of the WebLogic domain, the string `domain1` with domain UID and the string `adminserver` with name of the Administration Server in the WebLogic domain.

 ```
 apiVersion: traefik.containo.us/v1alpha1